 Consolidated Statements of Cash Flows

 For the Fiscal Years Ended January 2, 2021 and December 28, 2019

 Adjustments to reconcile net income to cash provided by operating activities:

-Amortization of loan costs
+Amortization of debt discount and deferred financing costs

-Deferred income tax (benefit) expense
+Deferred income tax expense (benefit)

 Changes in operating assets and liabilities:

 Purchase of treasury stock